abs007/blog-posts/clh1lbl0r00030al45tw39sfl.md

 Another thing to make sure is that you should always ask good questions.
 Good questions are questions where you've done your due diligent research and have made sure to understand all that you could about the problem from your side before asking.
 This helps in showcasing the fact that you've thought about the problem and haven't just given up as soon as you saw something difficult.
 People answering would like this and hence would be more inclined towards answering your doubt.

-[Dontasktoask](https://dontasktoask.com/) is a very good resource that teaches you more about how you should ask questions.
+[Dontasktoask](https://dontasktoask.com/) is a great site that teaches you more about how you should ask questions.

 **Q) How do I understand a new programming language quick enough to start contributing?**